 If you enter a wrong power-on password three times consecutively, the Enter Onetime Password message appears and Windows will not start.
-Press and hold the power button for more than four seconds to check that the power indicator light turns off.
-Wait for 10 to 15 seconds, then restart your computer and enter the correct password.
-The password is case sensitive, so be sure to check letters for the current case before you enter the password.
+Slide (in the direction of \triangleright on the switch) and hold the power switch for more than four seconds to check that the power indicator light turns off.
+Wait for 10 or 15 seconds, then restart your computer and enter the correct password.
+When entering the password, check that the Num lock and Caps lock indicator lights are unlit.
+If both or either of the lights is lit, press the Num Lk (or Num Lock) key or the Caps Lock key to turn off the indicator light before entering the password.